OpsHubProduct/OIM-Documentation/docs/connectors/azure-devops.md

 </Variable-space-group-space-details>
 ```

+* While configuring the integration for the Build Pipeline, select the **Default Integration Workflow Pipeline** to enable the check-and-create process for variable groups.
-* While configuring integration for the same, **Default Integration Workflow Pipeline** should be selected to perform check & create for variable groups.
-For more details, refer to [Workflow Association](../integrate/integration-configuration.md#workflow-association).
+* Similarly, for the Release Pipeline, ensure that the **Default Integration Workflow Release Pipeline** is selected to perform check-and-create for variable groups.
+For more details, refer to the [Workflow Association](../integrate/integration-configuration.md#workflow-association) section.

 # Integration Configuration